gnames/gnparser/README.md

 # to parse a name from the standard input
 echo "Parus major Linnaeus, 1788" | gnparser

+# to parse name that is all in low-case
+gnparser "parus major" --capitalize gnparser "parus major" -c
 ```

 To parse a file: